 Periods are different things to different people, but we can probably all agree that sometimes, periods are inconvenient, inconsistent, and irritatingly irregular.
-Not only can an irregular period mess up your whole week — but even a period that arrives on schedule is usually traveling with its buddies, cramps, moodiness, depression and other PMS-related side effects that you may just not have time to deal with during a particularly hectic week.
+An unexpected period can mess up your whole week.
+And a period that arrives on schedule — traveling with its buddies cramps, moodiness, depression and other PMS-related side effects — may leave you unable to function during a particularly hectic week.
 For all these reasons, I'm sure you've wished you knew how to make your period come faster a million times.
-I mean, sure, menstruation is an essential part of life, and sometimes it can make you feel wonderfully connected to the cycle of your own body and fertility — but other times, it can be frustrating to feel like such a big part of our bodies and our lives is totally out of our control.
+Sure, menstruation is an essential part of life, and sometimes it can make you feel wonderfully connected to the cycle of your own body and fertility — but other times, it can be frustrating to feel like such a big part of our bodies and our lives is totally out of our control.

-But there are actually ways to make your period come even if you're not on hormonal birth control.
+That said, to some extent, you can influence your cycle by using natural techniques that make your period come even if you're not on hormonal birth control.
 Though our cycles are unique to our bodies, they also react to external forces, some of which can induce your period to come early.
 This is a reaction we can all use from time to time — whether we want to deal with our PMS before we have a big presentation at work, or if we're about to go on vacation, and want to make sure that we don't spend our whole trip in our hotel room, doubled over with cramps.

 These methods aren't foolproof, and won't work for everyone every time.
-Getting your period overnight is often just a matter of waiting.
+How to make your period come overnight is not a perfect science — and doesn’t always happen over night.
 And if one method doesn't seem to be working for you, definitely don't take extra medication — it might just not be one that meshes with your personal body chemistry.
-But if you're in a tight spot, and want to try everything you can to get your period on schedule, give one of these five methods a shot.
+But if you're in a tight spot, and want to try everything you can to get your period on a schedule that works for you, give one of these five methods a shot.

 1. Take Your Birth Control